-Following the accident last weekend, I've taken time away from riding to repair my motorcycle but also allow minor injuries to heal.
+Following the accident last weekend, I'm resting from riding to repair my motorcycle but also allow minor injuries to heal.
 I found a camping spot at a boat club on the coast of Dakar where I met several other travellers and we've had a blast!

-Being on the coast is awesome and picturesque; however, there is a recurring theme whilst travelling south along the coast of Africa, and that is the pollution from litter.
+Being on the coast is awesome and picturesque; however, there is a recurring theme whilst travelling the coast of West Africa, and that is the pollution from litter.
 There is so much!

 First night, we ate BBQ fish and drank beers with the locals.
 The different nationalities and backgrounds made this an awesome night!
 I met Sally and Tanya from Kindness of Strangers blog who are hitch hiking around the world.
 They have a simple rule where by the don't pay for transport and rely on the kindness of strangers when hitch hiking.

 I met a group of Swedish on two boats sailing around the world.
 These guys have Instagram pages for Josefin and their boat Utopia.
 One night, they invited a bunch of us on to their boat for a fantastic evening of BBQ fish, tasty cabbage salad, music, beer, and whisky.
 Some of them gave an impressive rendition of a traditional Swedish song.
 We travelled on a small powered boat to the anchored boat.
-This is a photo on the way out there, but I don't remember getting back on land!
+This is a photo on the way out there, but I don't remember getting back on land after all that partying!

 Whilst my motorcycle was being welded, I met Johnny who was arriving at the boat club.
 He rides a very tasty Suzuki DRZ400 motorcycle prepared for long overland trips.
 He's riding from Ireland to Cape Town with a view to go further.
 Top man.